It’s hard to imagine life without a camera phone.

 Most smartphones are notoriously bad at taking photos in low light situations (such as night-time or indoors).
 There’s actually not a lot you can do to amend this, except for use the flash or maybe prop your phone up on something while you take the photo to keep the camera completely still.
-The iPhone 7 is supposed to be much better in low light.
+The newer iPhones are supposed to be much better in low light.

 Use your feet to zoom in